robin-debry/InventoryManagement/notes.md

 You are developing a basic inventory management system for a store and they need a simple system to keep track of :
 Each product is represent by a record containing information such as:

-- Product Id
+- Product ID.
-- Name
+- Name.
-- Quantity
+- Quantity.
 - Price.

-Read and write reports(text files
+Read and write reports(text files)
 The content is up to you

 Manage records(binary files)